On vehicle routing problems with stochastic demands -- Generic disaggregated integer L-shaped formulations: The setup

 where~$\bar{k}(S) \coloneqq \lceil \bar{d}(S) / C\rceil$.
 Inequalities~$x(S) \leq |S| - \bark{S}$ are the well-known \emph{rounded capacity inequalities} (RCIs) (in their ``inside form'') and they imply the SECs since~$\bar{d}(S)$ is positive.

-\subsubsection{\mytitle{The classical recourse policy}}
+\subsubsection{The classical recourse policy}

-When demands are \emph{i.i.d.,} several recourse policies were proposed in the VRPSD literature~\citep{dror89, Yee1980, Salavati2019175, salavati2019trsc}.
+When demands are independent, several recourse policies have been proposed in the VRPSD literature~\citep{dror89, Yee1980, Salavati2019175, salavati2019trsc}.
 However, to our knowledge, no existing work explicitly addresses recourse policies for the VRPSD with scenarios.
-Still, the \emph{classical recourse policy} can be easily applied to this setting.
+Still, the \emph{classical recourse policy} can be easily adapted as follows.

-Consider traversing a directed route~$\oa{R} = (v_1, \ldots, v_\ell)$ and suppose that the sum of the realized demands exceeds the vehicle capacity when we reach customer~$v_j$.
+Consider traversing a directed route~$\oa{R} = (v_1, \ldots, v_\ell)$ and suppose that the sum of the realized demands exceeds the vehicle capacity when we reach customer~$v_j$, with~$j \in [\ell]$.
 In this case, following standard conventions in the literature (see~\cite{OYOLA2018193} for variants that consider exact stockouts and nonsplittable demands), the classical recourse policy prescribes that the vehicle executes a back-and-forth trip between the depot and~$v_j$ before continuing the route.
-Using the formula of~\cite{dror89}, the expected recourse cost of the directed route~$\oa{R}$ under the classical recourse policy is computed as
+Based on the formula of~\cite{dror89}, the recourse cost of the directed route~$\oa{R}$ in scenario~$\xi \in [N]$ under the classical recourse policy is given by